 Sometimes the signs of addiction are more obvious to friends and family members.
 Loved ones might notice clear signs of abuse when a person is unable to keep up a conversation, appears slow, withdrawn, or slovenly.
 These are the initial signs – but it is never too early for a person to get help.

 The most dangerous consequence of opioid abuse, however, is overdose.
 An overdose occurs when the central nervous system shuts down.
 The potentially fatal consequences include respiratory depression, which can cause the organs and brain to become oxygen deprived.
 Some people also enter comas or suffer from seizures.
 If a person is experiencing an opioid overdose, it is important to administer treatment as soon as possible.
 A dose of naloxone, a medication that reverses opioid overdoses, can save a life.

 No matter what stage of hydrocodone addiction a person is on, getting help is critical.
 Why wait for an opioid overdose or for more severe consequences to occur before getting treatment?
 Opioid use disorder is a genuine health condition and is completely treatable.
 Though the treatment process takes some time and effort, complete recovery is absolutely possible.

-NuView Treatment Center offers outpatient programs for individuals suffering from hydrocodone addiction as well as other substance use disorders and mental health conditions.
+NuView Treatment Center offers outpatient rehab in Los Angeles for individuals suffering from hydrocodone addiction as well as other substance use disorders and mental health conditions.
 Our flexible programs allow working professionals to pursue recovery without putting their lives on hold.
 NuView’s clinical staff are highly trained in the latest evidence-based treatment methods for addiction, but perhaps just as importantly they are compassionate and profoundly caring.
 We recognize that all clients have unique stories, and we prioritize individualized treatment plans for every individual who walks in our doors to ask for help.